MartinThoma/algorithms/remove-example/README.md

 I've added some sample files and directories for you to test if your solution works.

+If you want to reset the directory, you can use `git checkout -f HEAD`.

 rm
 --
 You should read [man rm](http://unixhelp.ed.ac.uk/CGI/man-cgi?rm).